-The following list offers some good reasons for making sure young children have the opportunity for outdoor play time.
+The following list, adapted from Kemple et al. (2016), offers some good reasons for making sure young children have the opportunity for outdoor play time.

 Activity 5 now asks you to consider your own setting and identify the contribution your outdoor play provision makes to learning.

 The activities that can be provided depend on the type of setting, the resources available and the practitioner's views about the place of outdoor activities in the overall development of the child.

 There are links to two articles below.
 Article 5 is of a general nature, while Article 6 focuses on school contexts.